 Q: Can I do Mandarin techno?

 A: Possible but rare — techno is mostly instrumental.
-If you need vocal, use vocal-chop one-shots: single Mandarin vocal sample one-shot, no full lyrics.
+If you need a vocal, use vocal-chop one-shots: single Mandarin vocal sample one-shot, no full lyrics.

 Q: Difference between techno and house in Suno prompts?